Learn about the public sector partnerships established through the Pathfinder programme, their achievements and plans.

 Deep retrofit decarbonisation pathway

-Further to the revised targets outlined in the Governments Climate Action Plan, in 2021 the HSE and SEAI broadened the scope of the partnership agreement.
-The Pathfinder Programme seeks to develop a deep retrofit decarbonisation pathway for existing HSE facilities and identify the various challenges that may need to be overcome across the organisation.
+Further to the revised targets in the Governments Climate Action Plan, in 2021 the HSE and SEAI broadened the scope of the partnership.
+The Pathfinder Programme seeks to develop a deep retrofit decarbonisation pathway for existing HSE facilities to quantify, assess and evaluate various technical and financial solutions for deep retrofit of healthcare facilities.
+The 10 no. Pilot HSE facilities progressed through this approach completed Stage 1 Preliminary Design in 2023 and are currently at Stage 2a Scheme Design.

 Department of Further and Higher Education, Research, Innovation and Science and the Higher Education Authority (DFHERIS & HEA)